iadic/Primate-Nasal-Thermal/README.md

 ### 4) Best Inpainting Compared
 Using the best inpainting methods, SIREN and Biharmonic inpainting where tested quantitatively using an artificial fence frame.
-Images to test inpainting and fence detection (as well as artificial fence frame) are in "Sample Images" folder.
+Images to test inpainting and fence detection (as well as the artificial fence mask) are in "Sample Images" folder.
 Performs a **quantitative comparison** of SIREN vs. Biharmonic inpainting using artificial fence masks.

 ## Labelling Process